nazuke/SEOMacroscope/docs/manual/index.md

 ##### Follow canonical links

 If this option is checked, then SEO Macroscope will log and follow canonical links, if present.

 External URLs will only be logged.

+##### Follow alternate links

+If this option is checked, then SEO Macroscope will log and follow links element that have their rel attribute set as "alternate".

+External URLs will only be logged.

 ##### Follow rel="nofollow" links